ros2/ros2_documentation/source/ROS-Framework/nodes/Working-with-nodes/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.rst

 Learning about nodes - tutorial
 ===============================

-Nodes are the fundamental building blocks of a robotic system, with each node responsible for a single task.
+Nodes are the fundamental building blocks of a robotic system, where each node is responsible for a single task.
-This article walks you through running nodes with the ``ros2`` command-line tools and inspecting how they appear on the ROS graph.
+This article walks you through how to run nodes with the ``ros2`` command-line tools and inspect how they are shown on the ROS graph.
 A hands-on exercise gives you practice listing active nodes and examining their connections.

 **Area: Nodes, Framework | Content-type: tutorial | Experience: beginner**